2. Introduction to the Arduino

-In the remainder of this email, I’d like to help clear the confusion.
+In the remainder of this article, I’d like to help clear the confusion.

 As I mentioned already, there are dozens of boards designed by Arduino and various manufacturers.
 Some, but not all of these manufacturers, design their boards with care and attention to the official specifications to ensure that the boards they produce are fully compatible with the official Arduino boards.

 There are also boards that are not fully Arduino compatible because their designer decided to make hardware changes that affect the way such board works.
-These boards are often called “clones”, and are usually much cheaper than an official Arduino.
-A common example are such boards that replace the USB components of the official board with a cheaper version.
-To use such Arduino on your computer requires you to install additional USB drivers, making this a bad choice for beginners.
-The design of these boards is driven by price, so cheaper components are used all around.
-Cheaper headers (where you connect the jumper wires), cheaper USB connectors, cheaper passive components (like capacitors and the voltage regulator).
+These boards are often called “clones,” and are usually much cheaper than an official Arduino.
+A common example is such boards that replace the USB components of the official board with a more affordable version.
+To use such Arduino on your computer requires you to install additional USB drivers, making this a wrong choice for beginners.
+The design of these boards is driven by price, so cheaper components are used all around; cheaper headers (where you connect the jumper wires), cheaper USB connectors, cheaper passive components (like capacitors and the voltage regulator).
 These Arduino clones cost a fraction of the cost of an official Arduino.

 It is worth investing in official Arduino boards even if they are slightly more expensive because they will work better so that you will not have to spend hours figuring out problems with the board instead of building your gadget.

 If you are a beginner in Arduino and electronics, I recommend getting the Arduino Uno R3; this is the classic Arduino board.
 It is hard to destroy by miswiring (I have tried!), has tons of high-quality documentation, example sketches, and libraries while still surprisingly capable.
 It is relatively easy to expand as your projects grow.